mitchnm/PITCHES/README.md

 ## Description

-This an application that allows a users to submit their one minute pitches and other users will leave comments to give their feedback on them.
+This an application that allows users to submit their pitches and other users can leave comments to give their feedback on them.

 ## Features
 * User can register or log in if he had not.